weiyuexu/AgriPest-SSV2-YOLO/README.md

 # video of pest detection platform based on SSV2-YOLO
-We have created a human-computer interface for SCA image or video detection.You can dounload the video to view the detection effect.
+We have created a human-computer interface for SCA image or video detection.
+You can dounload the video to view the detection effect.

 # Evaluation_metrics
 You can click Evaluation_metrics.py to view the code used to evaluate the model.